Professor

 Alison Noble

-OBE FRS FREng FIET FWES CEng DPhil (Oxon) MA
+CBE FRS FREng FIET FWES CEng DPhil (Oxon) MA

 Technikos Professor of Biomedical Engineering